 For the last seven years I have been releasing more of the professional videos I have made, including interviews with people I believe are doing interesting and creative things with emerging media.
 Head off to “Jonathan’s Video Vault“.

-As 2013 progresses, I am expanding a series of keynotes examining the Media Strategies Companies Need to Develop Next, focussing on new ways of digital storytelling.
-Most of my work is confidential commercial work at the moment.
-This helps to off-set some of the research and development work I am doing in Sub-Saharan Africa (mainly East Africa) and Asia which is often “paid in smiles”.
-I have also rekindled an interest in useful equipment and software for those in the vodcasting and podcasting business.
-I have done indepth analysis of what is right and wrong with hyperlocal broadcasting.
+As 2014 comes into view, I am expanding a series of keynotes examining the Media Strategies Companies Need to Develop Next, focussing on new ways of digital storytelling.
+Most of my work is confidential commercial work.
+Sadly, a lot of public broadcast work that I did in the Netherlands for Radio Nederland Wereldomroep and in East Africa for various development agencies has been cut back to a point where I have decided to move on to other projects.
+These projects were often unsustainable – there is a point at which “paid in smiles” goes wrong.
+I have rekindled an interest in useful equipment and software for those in the vodcasting and podcasting business.
+I have done in depth analysis of what is right and wrong with hyperlocal broadcasting.

 Rates – what’s it going to cost?